JennyTW/GetCleanDataProject/README.md

 3. run_analysis.R : the script to process the raw data into tidy data set.
 4. NewTidyData    : the final tidy data set contain 180 observations with 81 variables.

-# Following are steps to process raw data into tidy data set
+# Following are steps to process raw data into tidy data set for following 5 goals:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##(1) load all txt file into R objects.
 In this step, we load 6 txt files need to be used for following steps, inclding: